13197254806/WEL-MIA/README.md

 pip install -r requirements.txt
 ```
 #### System environment
+The system environment we use is as follows:
 - OS: `Ubuntu 22.04.2 LTS`
 - CUDA Version: `12.4`
 - Python Version: `3.9.19`